2013 NFL season: Regular season

 There were two NFL International Series games held at Wembley Stadium in London.
-On September 29, the Minnesota defeated the Pittsburgh 34–27.
-On October 27, the San Francisco defeated the Jacksonville 42–10.
+On September 29, the Minnesota Vikings defeated the Pittsburgh Steelers 34–27.
+On October 27, the San Francisco 49ers defeated the Jacksonville Jaguars 42–10.
 This season was the first of a four-year agreement for the Jaguars to play a home game in London (an agreement which was later extended an additional four years).

-The San Diego and Oakland played an unusual late night game in the season's fifth week on October 6.
+The San Diego Chargers and Oakland Raiders played an unusual late night game in the season's fifth week on October 6.
 The game, originally scheduled to start at 1:25 pm PDT, had to be moved to the evening to accommodate stadium schedules – Major League Baseball's Oakland Athletics, co-tenants of O.co Coliseum, had hosted the Game 2 of the 2013 American League Division Series the previous night and stadium crews needed nearly 24 hours to convert the stadium from a baseball to a football configuration.
 O.co Coliseum was only multi-purpose stadium which hosted both an NFL and an MLB team in 2013.
-Although the stadium conversion was complete by 3:30 pm local time, an 8:36 pm kickoff was necessary to avoid conflict with NBC's Sunday Night Football, where the San Francisco hosted the Houston at Candlestick Park across the San Francisco Bay.
+Although the stadium conversion was complete by 3:30 pm local time, an 8:36 pm kickoff was necessary to avoid conflict with NBC's Sunday Night Football, where the San Francisco 49ers hosted the Houston Texans at Candlestick Park across the San Francisco Bay.
 The Chargers-Raiders game was the latest start time for a game in NFL history and was broadcast nationwide on the NFL Network.

 The league's traditional slate of Thanksgiving Day games was played on Thursday, November 28.
-The Detroit hosted the Green Bay in the early game at 12:30 pm EST, marking the Packers' 21st Thanksgiving game in Detroit.
-The Oakland visited the Dallas in the late afternoon game at 3:30 pm CST.
-The evening game featured the defending Super Bowl champion Baltimore hosting their AFC North rival Pittsburgh at 8:30 pm EST.
+The Detroit Lions hosted the Green Bay Packers in the early game at 12:30 pm EST, marking the Packers' 21st Thanksgiving game in Detroit.
+The Oakland Raiders visited the Dallas Cowboys in the late afternoon game at 3:30 pm CST.
+The evening game featured the defending Super Bowl champion Baltimore Ravens hosting their AFC North rival Pittsburgh Steelers at 8:30 pm EST.

-The Buffalo hosted the Atlanta in Toronto, Ontario, Canada on December 1.
+The Buffalo Bills hosted the Atlanta Falcons in Toronto, Ontario, Canada on December 1.
 The game was played at Rogers Centre one week after the 101st Grey Cup ended the 2013 Canadian Football League season.
 On January 9, the Bills and Rogers Communications had announced a five-year extension of the Bills Toronto Series.